 Gala Rexer

-I am currently Lecturer (Teaching) in Race, Ethnicity and Postcolonial Studies at UCL’s Sarah Parker Remond Centre for the Study of Racism and Racialisation, where I have also been the Centre’s inaugural Postdoctoral Fellow (2022-23).
+Before joining Warwick, I was a Lecturer (Visiting Assistant Professor) in Race, Ethnicity and Postcolonial Studies at UCL’s SPRC (2023-2024), as well as the Centre’s inaugural Postdoctoral Fellow (2022-23).
 I received my Ph.D. in Sociology from Humboldt-Universität zu Berlin (awarded January 2022), funded by the German Heinrich Böll Foundation.
-My writing, teaching, and public engagement work draws from the fields of feminist and queer theory, anti-colonial thought, medical humanities, and global sociology.
+My writing, teaching, and public engagement work draws from the fields of feminist and queer theory, anti-colonial thought, and medical and global sociology.

 Speaking (Upcoming)